aragle/python-autotask-bot/README.md

 Kormochari is an automatic keyboard and mouse controlling system.

 ## Install this library
-Download and run <a href="https://github.com/aratheunseen/kormochari/blob/installer/kc-installer.bat" download>kormochari installer</a> file.
+Download and run <a href="https://github.com/aratheunseen/kormochari/blob/installer/kc-installer.bat" download>kormochari installer</a> file and do fun.

 or

 Follow this steps -

-| Step-1: Clone this repository -
+-> Step-1: Clone this repository -

     git clone https://github.com/aratheunseen/kormochari.git

-Step-2: Enter the main directory
+-> Step-2: Enter the main directory

     cd kormochari

-Step-3: Open CMD/Terminal in this directory
+-> Step-3: Open CMD/Terminal in this directory

-Step-4: Run setup.py file to complete the setup
+-> Step-4: Run setup.py file to complete the setup

     pip install .